- Food compound: Any metabolite found in food items.

 Anyone interested in a given compound from the library will be able to contact the laboratory offering it.
 A bilateral negotiation will define the terms of collaboration, based on recommendations defined in the Charter of Good Practices.
 FoodComEx also intends to become a reference spectral library for food-derived compounds, with GC-MS, LS-MS, NMR, UV and IR spectral data shared by users and made searchable online.

-A Virtual Board will also be created as a space where people can ask for specific compounds, so that others can offer to synthetize or isolate them.
+A Virtual Board has also been created as a space where people can ask for specific compounds, so that others can offer to synthetize or isolate them.
 In addition, a section where researchers can share methods of synthesis and isolation of standards will be developed.

 The intention of FoodComEx is to foster collaboration.
 The Users Directory will provide information on the activities of the scientists and laboratories active in the platform.
 The aim is to build bridges and promote partnerships between groups that are dedicated to synthesis and isolation of food compounds and metabolites and the scientists that need them.